SidonTheTroll/flesh-prison/Lab/FEEE/07-electrical-components.md

 A digital multimeter is an electronic measuring tool to find electrical values such as voltage, current and resistance in SI units volts, amperes and ohms in digital precision.

 ## 7. LED (Light Emitting Diode)
 LED stands for light emitting diode.
-IT is a semiconductor device that emits light when an electric current passes through it.
+It is a semiconductor device that emits light when an electric current passes through it.

 <img src="./img/07-led.jpg" width=300 align="center">